Gay woman says New Orleans Family Dollar refused to serve her

 "The cashier was just loudly stating her opinion on her disdain for gay people," said Melissa Langford to WWL-TV, "Eventually I spoke up because I couldn't take it anymore."

 Langford said things only got worse from then on.
 A cell phone video of the incident captures the clerk saying, “I’m not serving them two.”
-Landlord can then be heard saying, “She won’t serve me because I’m gay and because he doesn’t like anti-gay people.”
+Langford can then be heard saying, “She won’t serve me because I’m gay and because he doesn’t like anti-gay people.”

 Langford said she made an appeal of discrimination to the store manager, but she didn’t get any results.
 A shouting match ensued between the clerk and the supportive customer.
 While another clerk did eventually ring up the woman’s purchase, Langford says the damage had already been done.